 List of Countries with Bilateral Agreements with Canada:

 Australia, Austria, Belgium, Chile, Costa Rica, Croatia, Czech Republic, Denmark, Estonia, France, Germany, Greece, Hong Kong, Ireland, Italy, Japan, Korea, Latvia, Lithuania, Luxembourg, Mexico, Netherlands, New Zealand, Norway, Poland, Portugal, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, Taiwan, Ukraine, and the United Kingdom

 Please contact us to find out more about the International Experience Class and how we can help you obtain a work permit and permanent residence in Canada.

 Canada has entered various trade agreements with countries such as the US, Mexico, and Chile, which include special labour and mobility provisions for citizens.

 Applicants approved by provincial governments may be able to obtain a work permit to start or manage a business in Canada.

 Bridging Open Work Permits

-Foreign nationals currently in Canada may be considered for a “Bridging Open Work Permit” to bridge the gap between the expiry of their current work permit and the final decision on their permanent residence application if their work permit will expire within 4 months of applying.
-In the Express Entry application process, only an “Acknowledgment of Receipt” can be used to support a BOWP.
+In some cases, foreign nationals currently in Canada may be considered for a “Bridging Open Work Permit” to bridge the gap between the expiry of their current work permit and the final decision on their permanent residence application if their work permit will expire in four months or less.
+An applicant may be eligible for a bridging open work permit if the following criteria are met:

 We can help you realize your dream of coming to Canada